GaianRangerPlugin/ranger-gaian-plugin/README.md

 2. run testGaianDB.sh, it should show table LT0 correctly.

 * Test with specific column query:
-For this to be able to work correctly, must use derby vti syntax.
+For this to be able to work correctly, must use derby virtual table syntax.
 For example, if only query column LOCATION in table LT0, the syntax is:

-select LOCATION from new com.ibm.db2j.GaianTable('LT0') LT0
+select firstname,lastname,birth_date from TABLE(VEMPLOYEE('VEMPLOYEE')) VEMP FETCH FIRST 100 rows only

 and then create column access/deny policies for testing.